yashjoshi76/FY101/README.md

 # FY101
-Playing with the FYOASS API
+Playing with the FOASS API